digitalvectorz/ccarps/Combat.md

 **Ring of Fail**
 In the case of the epic fail, all dice come up 6, we have a Ring of Fail.
 To use the ring of fail orient, the 12 segmented circle such that the number 1 position aligns with the intended target.
 The points are arrange das follows, 2 is a little left (-30 deg), 3 is a little right (30 deg), 4 is a lot left (-60 deg), 5 is a lot right (60 deg), 6 is way left (-90 deg), 7 is way right (90 deg), 8 is not quite sure how you got that far left (-120 deg), 9 is not quite sure how you got that far right (120 deg), 10 is how the hell did you get that far left? (-150 deg), 11 is How the hell did you get that far right?
 (150 deg), 12 is now that's bloody impossible (180 deg).

+##GM Reference tables##

+*General Target Numbers based on difficulty*
+(Degrees of change for "all" variations)

+*Height Modifier chart*
+base height 6ft or 2m
+base height - actual height
+actual - base
+defender (in feet) - attacker (in feet) large defends against small 7-3=4 small defends against large 3-7=-4 to hit: tiny 2-3ft
+Small4-5ft
+normal6-7
+large 8-9
+giant 10 >

+**Dodge Block Parry**
+Defender's Rule

+Dodge is to evade an attack avoiding all damage on success. tradeoff defender must forgo any actions including simple actions until defenders next turn Target number is the sum of the attacker's roll to hit and the defender's acrobatics skill modifier.

+Block is to absorb an attack with an object other than the intended target of a given attack -4 to repose attack and -2 damage on success.

+Parry is to deflect an attack by exerting a complementary force to move the impact to a more favorable location +2 to repose attack requires an armed melee skill (Martial Arts, Sword, Shield, armed combat, etc.)

+Firearm damage modifiers
+double damage if target is in contact with the muzzle.